dd9jn/rfc4880bis/README.md

 ## Other Files in this Repository

-In addition to `crypto-refresh.md`, this repository contains two other significant source documents in markdown:
+In addition to `crypto-refresh.md`, this repository contains two other significant source documents in markdown, and a bit of other tooling:

 `rfc4880.md` is a markdown-variant of the original RFC 4880.
-Running `make rfc4880.txt` should produce a .txt document that is very close to [the original RFC](https://tools.ietf.org/rfc/rfc4880.txt)
+Running `make rfc4880.txt` should produce a .txt document that is very close to [the original RFC](https://tools.ietf.org/rfc/rfc4880.txt).

 `rfc4880bis.md` is the re-flowed source of [rfc4880bis-10](https://datatracker.ietf.org/doc/draft-ietf-openpgp-rfc4880bis/10/), which is the earlier version of the draft that was superseded when the OpenPGP WG was re-established in 2020.
 At that time, we started over from RFC 4880, and have been re-importing specific topical changes between `rfc4880` and `rfc4880bis`, building WG consensus and review along the way.

-All of the markdown documents in this repository should round-trip cleanly through the `reflow` python script.
+`reflow` is a python script that should cleanly round-trip all of the markdown documents in this repository.
-These source documents are all flowed the same way, one sentence per line, to make it easier and clearer to see differences with tools that look at differences in text documents.
+By ensuring that these source documents are all flowed the same way, one sentence per line, we make it easier and clearer to see differences with tools (like git) that compare text documents in a line-by-line fashion.